Curlew and Lapwing Survey

 A map showing our study area and its constituent tetrads can be found here

 Survey Results 2018 and Plans for 2019

-A report, describing the survey and our findings in greater detail, will be uploaded soon.
+A report, describing the survey and our findings in greater detail, can be downloaded here.

 We intend to repeat the survey this year but need more volunteers!
 Our aim is to confirm the locations of birds found in 2018 and to find any that we missed.